Board of directors

 Steven currently practices law, and is known for his work in complex civil and international cases, especially those with multi-jurisdictional or parallel civil and criminal components.
 In recent years, he has represented companies in many of the international antitrust investigations and litigations.
 Prior to joining Weil Gotshall in 1989 Steven was a tenured professor of law at New York University Law School, where he taught criminal law, constitutional law and evidence and trial advocacy.
 Steven served as a law clerk to Justice William J. Brennan for the United States Supreme Court and to Judge John Minor Wisdom of the United States court of Appeals for the Fifth Circuit.
 He is a graduate of Stanford Law School, and Vassar College, where he has served as a trustee.

-Kitt is a member of the Oxfam America board of directors and chairman of the board of the Oxfam America Advocacy Fund.
+Kitt is a member of the Oxfam America board of directors and chairman of the board of the Oxfam America Action Fund.
 A lawyer and former managing director of Goulston & Storrs, he practices general corporate and business law.
 The bulk of his practice involves mergers, acquisitions, shareholder and partnership agreements, debt and equity financing, and other general corporate matters.
 He coordinates Goulston & Storrs’ pro bono representation of Oxfam America, counseling the organization on its international relief and development efforts.
 He was a co founder of Boston Employment Service (“Strive”) and currently serves on the board of directors of Strategies for Children and on the board of overseers of the New England Aquarium.
 Kitt did his undergraduate studies at Princeton University and received his law degree from Boston College Law School.